bigbrett/wssha256engine/README.md

         [ available ]

 ## Testing the engine
-A quick and easy test goes like this, where the resultant digest values should be identical:
+A quick and easy test goes like this, where the resultant digest values should be identical: (**NOTE THIS DOES NOT YET WORK, FOR SOME REASON.
+RUN THE ADVANCED TEST INSTEAD**)

     $ echo "Hello, Alice and Bob!" | openssl dgst -engine `pwd`/bin/libwssha256engine.so -sha256
       (stdin)= 67bafe3f31a01641bb043233a57f7d90f68052db3d11ef96f76174cb660d5102